olkku45/rust-tutorial/tutorial/what-is-rust.md

 ## Memory safety

-<p>Remember how I said Rust is a memory safe langauge?
+<p>Remember how I said Rust is a memory safe language?
 Well, C is not considered memory safe, because it doesn't enforce controls over memory access, and it lets you do whatever
 you want.
 But as you have heard a million times, with great power comes great responsibility, and the lack of memory safety with the C language can cause people to make dangerous mistakes that can lead to vulnerabilities in software.
-Rust is a unique langauge, because it's a low-level language that actually enforces rules that restrict your ability to do whatever you want with memory, which makes it memory safe.
+Rust is a unique language, because it's a low-level language that actually enforces rules that restrict your ability to do whatever you want with memory, which makes it memory safe.
 This is the main reason that I now chose to start learning Rust over C, even though some people say you should learn C before Rust, since understanding how C works would help you tremendously in understanding how Rust works.